Character Creation

 Dexterity (DEX): Agility, reflexes, coordination, speed, balance, flexibility.
 Modifier is abbreviated as DEX.

-- Dexterity Checks: A character’s DEX modifies checks that test their agility, reflexes, or speed.
+• Dexterity Checks: A character’s DEX modifies checks that test their agility, reflexes, speed, or stealth.

 Intelligence (INT): Knowledge, wisdom, wits, intellect, smarts.
 Modifier is abbreviated as INT.

-Perception (PER): Awareness, keen senses, aim, a sharp eye, intuition.
+Perception (PER): Alertness, keen senses, aim, a sharp eye, intuition.
 Modifier is abbreviated as PER.

-- Perception Checks: A character’s PER modifies checks that test awareness and intuition.
+• Perception Checks: A character’s PER modifies checks that test alertness, intuition, etc.

 Charisma (CHA): Influence, persuasion, intimidation, deception, leadership, charm.
 Modifier abbreviated as CHA.

-- Max Retainers: CHA modifies the number of Retainers a PC may have (minimum 1).
+• Max Retainers: CHA modifies the number of Retainers a PC may have (base 7).

-- Charisma Checks: CHA modifies checks that test Charisma.
+• Charisma Checks: CHA modifies checks that test influence, persuasion, charm, etc.

 Ability Modifiers